 The weather forecast is looking great for fishing, as well.
 The late summer atmosphere, along with the Atlantic Ridge Axis shifting from Central to South Florida means that the air and water temperatures are less likely to produce storms.
 Enjoy a few weeks of warm blue waters and mostly sunny blue skies.

-The fishing and the weather make it great to spend the time outdoors.
+The fishing and the weather make it great to spend time outdoors.
 One of the best possible places to cast is near Harbour Ridge – located on the North Fork of the St. Lucie River.
 The lifestyle of this private community is centered around the water and second to none.

 Harbour Ridge is one of Florida’s premier private waterfront golf and country club communities.
 Its waterfront location on the St. Lucie River makes it the perfect place to live, and members and residents alike enjoy the well-rounded Florida lifestyle that it offers.